On the Cut Locus of Submanifolds of a Finsler Manifold: Main Results

 \subsection{Characterization of Cut Locus}

 In this section, we discuss two ways one can characterize the cut locus of a submanifold, which are well-known in the Riemannian setting.
-Recall first the definition. \begin{defn} Given a submanifold $N \subset M$, a point $p \in M$ is said to be a \emph{separating point} of $N$ if there exists two distinct $N$-segments joining $N$ to $p$.
-The collection of all separating points of $N$ is called the \emph{separating set} (or the \emph{Maxwell strata}) of $N$, denoted $\mathrm{Se}(N)$, \end{defn}
+Recall first the definition. \begin{defn} Given a submanifold $N \subset M$, a point $p \in M$ is said to be a \emph{separating point} \footnote{The notation $\mathrm{Se}(N)$ was introduced by F.E.
+Wolter in \cite{Wol79}.
+In a personal communication, Wolter has commented that ``I think that I was the first to introduce the notation $\mathrm{Se}(\cdot)$ ... simply as derived from `\emph{Several} geodesics'.''} of $N$ if there exist two distinct $N$-segments joining $N$ to $p$.
+The collection of all separating points of $N$ is called the \emph{separating set} (or the \emph{Maxwell strata}) of $N$, denoted $\mathrm{Se}(N)$. \end{defn}

 \begin{prop} Let $N$ be a submanifold of $(M, F)$.
 Then, $\mathrm{Se}(N) \subset \mathrm{Cu}(N)$. \end{prop} \begin{proof} Let $q \in \mathrm{Se}(N)$, and take two $N$-segments $\gamma_1, \gamma_2 : [0, \ell] \to M$ joining, respectively, $p_1, p_2 \in N$ to $q$.
 If possible, suppose $q \not\in \mathrm{Cu}(N)$.
 Then, a sufficiently small extension of $\gamma_2$, say, $\gamma_2 : [0, \ell + \epsilon] \to M$ remains an $N$-segment (\autoref{prop:cutLocusAllSegmentsFail}), and hence, $d(N, \gamma_2(\ell + \epsilon)) = \ell + \epsilon$.